Eoracle/target-contracts/README.md

-# EOracle Token
+# Eoracle

-Repository for the EOracle Token ERC20 contract
+Repository for the Eoracle target smart contracts

 ## Usage